 Our Self-Guided Amsterdam Walking Tour includes everything you need to make your way through the city!

-For our Amsterdam Walking Tour Free Guide, we highlight individual sights, provide step-by-step walking directions to each sight (plus a helpful Google Map link) and include two Amsterdam Maps (an interactive Attractions in Amsterdam Map, as well as an Amsterdam PDF Map).
+For our Amsterdam Walking Tour Free Guide, we highlight individual sights, provide step-by-step walking directions to each sight and include two Amsterdam Maps.
+One being an interactive Attractions in Amsterdam Map, the other is an Amsterdam PDF Map.

-You will also find our top Walking Tour Amsterdam Tips and more suggestions of things to do in Amsterdam in one day throughout the post.
+You will also find our top Walking Tour Amsterdam Tips and more suggestions of things to do in one day throughout the article.

 One Day in Amsterdam, Netherlands

-Planning what to see in Amsterdam is a huge task – especially if you are limited to one day in Amsterdam.
-Whether you have two hours or an entire day, you can use our outlined Amsterdam tour!
+Planning what to see in Amsterdam is no easy task – especially if you are limited to one day.
+Whether you have two hours or an entire day, you can use our outlined Amsterdam tour.

-The main route of our walking tour in Amsterdam circles the city in a loop, taking in the major sights along the way in a relatively short amount of time.
-However, travelers who have an entire day to explore can use our ‘If You Have Time’ suggestions to complete a full day of sightseeing.
+The main route of our walking tour in Amsterdam circles the city in a loop, taking in the major sights in a relatively short amount of time.
+However, those with more time to explore can use our ‘If You Have Time’ suggestions to complete a full day of sightseeing.

 If You Have Time: Amsterdam in One Day Travel Tips